What we seek in Springfield renters

 Our recommendation

 After the background check is finished we make a recommendation to the real estate investor based upon our experience as property managers in Springfield and the information that we have verified.
-Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Should you know more about the community?
+Do you need understand more about our community?

 Our Broker Will Nesbitt